Select Page

 You and your young adult should have a healthy, interdependent relationship in which they are allowed to step up.
 Here are some tips for being the best coach you can be.

-- Ask for their input.
+1. Ask for their input.
 This is their life, after all.
 Let them know their opinions are valued.
-Even when they seem closed off.
-Don’t let it bother you.
-Keep giving them chances and then you share what you think.
-Ask their opinions about your ideas.
-And don’t ridicule their response, even if you think it’s ridiculous.
-Have a genuine and lighthearted conversation about it.
 The more you show them they are safe opening up to you, the more they will.

-- Don’t smother or take over.
+2. Don’t smother or take over.
 You’ll get resistance, and they’ll start to feel like this was your decision, not theirs.
-They won’t give their complete effort if they feel manipulated as if they were a puppet.
+They won’t give their complete effort if they feel manipulated.

 Now that last tip may give gentle parenting coaches a case of the vapors.
 Some of them will fan themselves and pass out.
 I practice gentle parenting myself.